lupyuen/lupyuen.github.io/src/ci2.md

 The whole thing _(arm-01 ... arm-14)_ will take __???
 Hours__ to complete on our Refurbished Intel i5 PC.

-(Constrained by CPU, not RAM or I/O, pic above)
+(Constrained by CPU, not RAM or I/O. Pic above)

 There's something quirky about about Errors and Warnings...